Get a New Job in UX Design

 If you're interested in the Get a New Job In UX Design bootcamp, you should note that it is best suited for those who have a working knowledge of UX design.
 To enroll in the Get a New Job in UX Design bootcamp, you don't need prior experience working as a designer, and you don't need any particular educational qualifications.
 But to truly benefit from the bootcamp, you should know foundational design concepts, and have basic practical and technical UX skills.

 If you're new to UX design:

-We also recommend learning how to use some commonly used UI/UX design software, which you can learn from free official or online tutorials.
-This will prepare you for portfolio-work, which is the entire focus of the bootcamp.
+If you're preparing to join the Get a New Job in UX Design bootcamp, we also recommend learning how to use some commonly used UI/UX design software, which you can learn from free official or online tutorials.
+This will prepare you for portfolio-work.

 Already a member of the Interaction Design Foundation?
 Make use of these pro-tips!